thenetcircle/dino/docs/md/api.md

     {
         "status_code": 200
     }

+If no admin is online, the response will be:

+    {
+        "status_code": 805,
+        "message": "no admin is online"
+    }

 The "object.content" could be anything, e.g. a base64 encoded json message with link to backend, extra information, a